dCache/dcache-book2/install.md

     dcache.java.memory.heap=512m
     dcache.java.memory.direct=512m

-Again, these values can be changed in `PATH-ODE-ED/dcache.conf`.
+Again, these values can be changed in **/etc/dcache/dcache.conf**.

-For optimization of your DCACHE you can define the JAVA heap size in the layout file separately for every domain.
+For optimization of your dCache you can define the Java heap size in the layout file separately for every domain.

       [dCacheDomain]
       dcache.java.memory.heap=2048m
       dcache.java.memory.direct=0m
       ...
       [utilityDomain]
       dcache.java.memory.heap=384m
       dcache.java.memory.direct=16m

-> **Note**
+> **NOTE**
 >
-> DCACHE uses JAVA to parse the configuration files and will search for JAVA on the system path first; if it is found there, no further action is needed.
-If JAVA is not on the system path, the environment variable JAVA\_HOME defines the location of the JAVA installation directory.
-Alternatively, the environment variable JAVA can be used to point to the JAVA executable directly.
+> dCache uses Java to parse the configuration files and will search for Java on the system path first; if it is found there, no >further action is needed.
+If Java is not on the system path, the environment variable **JAVA_HOM**E defines the location of the >Java installation directory.
+Alternatively, the environment variable **JAVA** can be used to point to the Java executable directly.

->
-> If JAVA\_HOME or JAVA cannot be defined as global environment variables in the operating system, then they can be defined in either `/etc/default/dcache` or `/etc/dcache.env`.
-These two files are sourced by the init script and allow JAVA\_HOME, JAVA and DCACHE\_HOME to be defined.
+>If JAVA_HOME or JAVA cannot be defined as global environment variables in the operating system, then they can be defined in >either /etc/default/dcache or /etc/dcache.env.
+These two files are sourced by the init script and allow JAVA_HOME, JAVA and >DCACHE_HOME to be defined.

 Installing DCACHE on several nodes
 ----------------------------------

 Installing DCACHE on several nodes is not much more complicated than installing it on a single node.
 Think about how DCACHE should be organised regarding services and domains.
 Then adapt the layout files, as described in [section\_title], to the layout that you have in mind.
 The files `PATH-ODE-ED/layouts/head.conf` and `PATH-ODE-ED/layouts/pool.conf` contain examples for a DCACHE head-node and a DCACHE pool respectively.

-> **Important**
+> **IMPORTANT**
 >
-> You must configure a domain called DOMAIN-DCACHE but the other domain names can be chosen freely.
+> You must configure a domain called **dCacheDomain** but the other domain names can be chosen freely.

->
-> Please make sure that the domain names that you choose are unique.
+>Please make sure that the domain names that you choose are unique.
 Having the same domain names in different layout files on different nodes may result in an error.

-On any other nodes than the head node, the property `dcache.broker.host` has to be added to the file `PATH-ODE-ED/dcache.conf`.
-This property should point to the host containing the special domain DOMAIN-DCACHE, because that domain acts implicitly as a broker.
+On any other nodes than the head node, the property 'dcache.broker.host' has to be added to the file **/etc/dcache/dcache.conf.** This property should point to the host containing the special domain dCacheDomain, because that domain acts implicitly as a broker.

 > **Tip**
 >
-> On DCACHE nodes running only pool services you do not need to install PSQL.
-If your current node hosts only these services, the installation of PSQL can be skipped.
+> On dCache nodes running only pool services you do not need to install PostgreSQL.
+If your current node hosts only these services, the installation of PostgreSQL can be skipped.

 Securiting your dCache installation
 ===================================